 FortiClient EMS runs on a Windows server.
 EMS can manage FortiClient endpoints by deploying FortiClient (Windows) and profiles to endpoints, and the endpoints can connect FortiClient Telemetry to FortiGate or EMS.
-FortiClient endpoints connect to FortiGate to participate in Security Fabric or compliance enforcement.
+FortiClient endpoints connect to FortiGate to participate in the Security Fabric or compliance enforcement.
 FortiClient endpoints connect to EMS to be managed in real time.

-For information on EMS, see the FortiClient EMS Administration Guide, available in the Fortinet Document Library.
+For information on EMS, see the FortiClient EMS Administration Guide.